MehrdadSamadishadlou/Python_for_Beginners/materials.md

 ## Online programming

-If you dont have access to a computer with python installed on it, you can use online sites that can run python codes like google colab.
-But the recommended setting is to have installed python on your computer.
+To fully immerse yourself in learning Python, it is highly recommended that you install Python on your computer.
+However, if you do not have access to a computer with Python installed, you can still explore the language using online platforms such as Google Colab, which can execute Python code.

 <a href="https://colab.research.google.com/notebooks/intro.ipynb" target="_blank"><button>Colab</button></a>